-Not only does your AC system keep you comfortable, it’s also vital to your health when we’re here in the dog days of summer.
-As a result, when the cold air suddenly isn’t blowing or the system won’t come on at all, you’re not able to call around for a few days.
+Not only does air conditioning keep you comfortable, it’s also vital to your health during the heat of summer.
+As a result, when the cold air suddenly isn’t blowing or the system won’t come on at all, you’re not able to shop around for a few days.

-When your AC goes out in the heat of the summer, you may not have time to look around for multiple quotes or research what you can expect to pay.
-Not being sure how much repairs can cost when the AC service tech arrives can be unnerving, so we’re here with several price ranges on some basic services so you won’t be shocked when Gordon's Service Experts Heating & Air Conditioning comes to get you cooling again.
+When your AC goes out in the heat of the summer, you may not have time to look around for multiple quotes or research average costs.
+Not knowing how much repairs can cost when the air conditioning service technician arrives can be unnerving, so we’re here with several price ranges on some standard services so you won’t be shocked when Gordon's Service Experts comes to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500